Saurabhparshar/Covid19/README.md

 # Covid19 Dashboard
 ### Tech stack used.
-Made using covid19india.org API.
+Made using covid19india.org API.<br/>
-Used redux for state management.
+Used redux for state management.<br/>
-Used react along with it and hosted it on netlify.
+Used react along with it and hosted it on netlify.<br/>

 ## Demo the website :)
 <br/>